snowshine09/togetherjs/site/docs/index.md

 ### Configuring events

 Like other configuration, you can configure the event handlers and hooks we describe before `togetherjs(-min).js` is loaded.
 Event handlers are just a smidge different.
-You'd normally add event handler like `TogetherJS.on("ready", function () {...})`.
+You'd normally add even handler like `TogetherJS.on("ready", function () {...})`.
 To do it as configuration:

 ```js
 TogetherJSConfig_on = {